FrankShi9/Group-38/README.md

 ## Issues

-If you have any question/suggestion, you are welcomed to open an issue.
+:ocean: If you have any question/suggestion, please do not hesitate to open an issue.
 We will try our best to help you with it.

 ## Contributors

-:heart: Thanks to contributions of lovely group members and valuable feedback from our lecturers!
+:heart: Thanks to great contributions from lovely group members and valuable feedback from our lecturers!